Scripting

 After an item is added to the PC Directory it is automatically fed as input to the import script.
 The script then creates one or more virtual items for the given original item.
 Items created from scripts are always marked virtual.

-When the virtual object engine gets notified of an added item, following happens: a javascript object is created mirroring the properties of the item.
-The object is introduced to the script environment and bound to the predefined variable ‘orig’.
+When the virtual object engine gets notified, the following happens: a javascript object is created mirroring the properties of the item.
+The object is introduced to the function arguments (script environment) and bound to the (predefined) variable orig.
 This way a variable orig is always defined for every script invocation and represents the original data of the added item.
 Then the script is invoked.

 Note